 - 2. Validate imports to the inventory beacon: - a.
-On the inventory beacon that connects to the Microsoft Office 365 Online Service, log into FlexNet Beacon using an account with administrator privileges. - b.
+On the inventory beacon that connects to Microsoft 365, log into FlexNet Beacon using an account with administrator privileges. - b.
 On the Inventory Systems page, select your connection to Office 365, and click Execute Now A confirmation shows that the extract has started.
 A typical import may take 2-3 minutes. - c.
 In the very top-left corner of the FlexNet Beacon interface, right-click the menu icon, and select Open log file folder.